-I use iBooks to prepare reading guides for student book clubs.
-If your students are reading classic texts (Treasure Island, Jane Eyre, etc.) these books can be downloaded for free.
-If my students are going to be reading in a book club with hard copies of a text, I’ll purchase a copy on iBooks so I can prepare a reading guide for them.
+I’ve used iBooks to prepare reading guides for student book clubs.
+If your students are reading classic texts (Treasure Island, Jane Eyre, etc.) these books are free to download.
+If students are going to read in a book club with hard copies of a text, you can purchase a copy on iBooks and prepare a reading guide for them.
 Here’s how:

-- As I’m reading I’ll highlight a piece of text and add a note.
-This note will be a comprehension question I think that students should be able to stop and answer when they finish the chapter.
+- As you re reading highlight a piece of text and add a note.
+This note could be a comprehension or discussion question you want students to stop and answer when they finish the chapter.

-- I can access all of these notes (comprehension questions) in one place, no matter when or where in the book I stopped to record them.
+- You can access all of these notes (aka comprehension questions) in one place, no matter when or where in the book you stopped to record them.

-- All of these notes (comprehension questions) can be emailed together, and are already organized by chapter.
+- All of these notes (aka comprehension questions) can be emailed together, and are already organized by chapter.

-- I will give this list to students at the beginning of a book club with the expectation that this will guide their reading responses and group discussions.
+- You can then give this list to students at the beginning of a book club with the expectation that this will guide their reading responses and group discussions.